awsdocs/aws-codecommit-user-guide/doc_source/monitoring-events.md

 ## pullRequestApprovalRuleDeleted event<a name="pullRequestApprovalRuleDeleted"></a>

 In this example event, a user with an IAM user name of `Mary_Major` deleted an approval rule named `1-approver-needed` for a pull request with the ID of `227`\.
+An IAM user with the name `Saanvi_Sarkar` originally authored the approval rule\.

 ```
 {